 amounts A Member State decides not to recover and which do not exceed EUR 250 in contribution from the Funds

-Regarding amounts below EUR 250 in contribution from the Funds that a Member State may decide not to recover, another procedure applies in line with Article 122(4) 4th subparagraph of the CPR.
+Regarding amounts below EUR 250 (or other if Member State applies a lower threshold) in contribution from the Funds that a Member State may decide not to recover, no information needs to be applied to the Commission under the CDR.

-Where the Member State decides not to recover such amounts that relate to an individual irregular expenditure item, it is requested to provide for information purpose only the aggregate amount of the Funds contribution that was not recovered.
-This information is at priority level (not at operation level), using Table 2 of Annex 1 of Commission Delegated Regulation (EU) No xxx/2015 of xxx 2015.
-Such amounts need not be reimbursed to the budget of the Union.
-The data must be provided by 15 February in SFC (i e by the same deadline as for the accounts).

-No assessment of possible fault or negligence of the Member State regarding amounts below EUR 250 in contribution from the Funds will be carried out by the Commission.
+It therefore follows that no assessment of possible fault or negligence of the Member State regarding amounts below EUR 250 in contribution from the Funds will be carried out by the Commission under the CDR.

 Amounts below EUR 250 in contribution from the Funds should be included in Appendix 1 of the accounts but need not be reported in Appendix 5 of Annex VII to CIR 1011/2014, since such de minimis amounts which a Member State decided not to recover, are not categorised as irrecoverable amounts per se.